reservoirpy/reservoirpy/README.md

 ⚠️ **The version currently displayed in the `master` branch is a pre-release of ReservoirPy** ⚠️

-Recommended: use Python 3.8 and not higher versions.

 To install it, use one of the following command:

 ```bash